 How is the Sandwich Generation Coping?

 According to the T. Rowe Price 2019 Parents, Kids & Money Survey, more than a third of parents with 8 to 14-year-old kids are caring for an aging family member.
 Of that group, 68 percent has an older family member living with them.
-Of course, care and financial support for both parents and children are only part of the equation, nearly 38 percent say both children and parents rely on them for emotional support.
+Not only do many provide care and financial support for their parents and children, but nearly four-in-ten (38%) said both their grown children and parents rely on them for emotional support.

 What’s Next for the Sandwich Generation?